inductiva/inductiva/docs-sources/how-it-works/tasks/index.md

 # Tasks

-Once you've launched a simulation, how do you track it?
-The answer is _Tasks_.
-The Inductiva API creates a **unique Task** for every simulation run, providing a dedicated object to monitor, manage, and retrieve results related to the computation from start to finish.
+Once you've launched a simulation how do you track it?
+The answer is **Tasks**.
+Inductiva API creates a unique Task for every simulation run, providing a dedicated object to monitor, manage, and retrieve results related to the computation from start to finish.

 ## Get started